Reuben Burrow: India

 Burrow was one of the first members of The Asiatic Society founded by fellow orientalist William Jones and contributed to their research.
-In 1788, William Roy suggested that Burrow would be ideally qualified to conduct experiments in Bengal to examine trigonometrically to measure a meridian of the arc.
+In 1788, William Roy suggested that Burrow would be ideally qualified to conduct a geometrical survey of Bengal.
 In 1790 Burrow wrote to the directors of the East India Company to set up an "Indian Greenwich".
 It was turned down as the Madras Observatory was being considered around the same time.
 Burrow had obtained instruments used by the late Colonel Thomas Dean Pearse (1741–1789) and began his measurement of a baseline near Calcutta in 1791.
 Burrow measured both along the latitude and along the longitude somewhere near Cawksally near Krishnagar in Nadia District.
 His equipment was not standard and there were a lot of errors arising from methodology.
 From his observations a length of a meridian arc along the Tropic of Cancer was later determined by Isaac Dalby as 362,742 feet, or 68.70 miles (105.64 km).
 Weakened by malaria, Burrow died at Buxar in India on 7 June 1792.
 His wife, with his son and his three daughters who had joined him in India in 1790 returned after his death.
 His son died as an officer in the service of the East India Company.
 A Short Account of the late Mr. Burrow's Measurement of a Degree of Longitude and another of Latitude near the tropic in Bengal was published posthumously by his friend Isaac Dalby in 1796.
 Burrow wrote crude poems and a few written pseudonymously lampooned Maskelyne and nearly all his mathematical peers other than William Emerson who had taught him briefly.
-He earned a reputation for drinking, pugilism and came to be characterized by a contemporary as "an able mathematician but a most vulgar and scurrilous dog."
+He earned a reputation for drinking and pugilism with one contemporary calling him "an able mathematician but a most vulgar and scurrilous dog."